Risk Stratification in Patients With Acute Chest Pain Using Three High-Sensitivity Cardiac Troponin Assays

 Clinical Topics: Atherosclerotic Disease (CAD/PAD)

-Keywords: Prognosis, Coronary Artery Disease, Myocardial Infarction, Renal Insufficiency, Follow-Up Studies, Biological Markers, Chest Pain, Troponin I, Troponin T
+Keywords: Prognosis, Coronary Artery Disease, Myocardial Infarction, Renal Insufficiency, Follow-Up Studies, Biomarkers, Chest Pain, Troponin I, Troponin T

 < Back to Listings